Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/07-extending.md

 ## Customizing the UI

-The Package Manager UI can be customized in several ways:
+The Marketplace UI can be customized in several ways:

 ### Custom Styling